 GRACE AVENUE ESL CLASSES

 Grace Avenue offers English as a Second Language classes for folks in the community needing to improve their English skills.
 The classes focus on grammar, vocabulary, reading, and conversation.
 Volunteers are needed to commit to assisting or teaching one night per week for either the fall or spring.
 Knowledge of a foreign language is not required nor is a teaching background.
 ESL curriculum and training is provided.
 Please contact Mary Martin at firstname.lastname@example.org for more information.

-Grace Avenue is working to begin offering citizenship classes.
-These classes will help prepare people to take the citizenship exam so that they can become United States Citizens.
-If you are interested in firstname.lastname@example.org">email@example.com.
+These classes will help prepare people for the citizenship exam so that they can become United States Citizens.
+If you are interested taking the class or volunteering to assit teaching the class contact Mary Martin at email@example.com.

 FRISCO FAMILY SERVICES

 Grace Avenue supports many annual and ongoing service projects that are sponsored by Frisco Family Services.